nixworks/public/news/2017/06/21/isil-militants-reportedly-blow-up-the-great-mosque-of-al-nuri-in-mosul-where-abu-bakr-al-baghdadi-famously-proclaimed-the-creation-of-a-cal.md

 ### [2017-06-21](/news/2017/06/21/index.md)

 # ISIL militants reportedly blow up the Great Mosque of al-Nuri in Mosul, where Abu Bakr al-Baghdadi famously proclaimed the creation of a caliphate in 2014.
-ISIL blames a U.S. airstrike as a cover up.
+ISIL blames a U.S. airstrike.

 The al-Nuri Mosque was where the leader of IS proclaimed its so-called &quot;caliphate&quot; in 2014.